 When to replace the air filter?

-Is your car in need of a new air filter?
+Is your car’s air filter blocked and in need of replacement?
 If so, we can help!

-At Grimmer Motors, our team of quality mechanics can inspect and replace your car’s air filter.
-This will allow for improved engine performance and fuel economy.
+At Grimmer Motors, our experienced, qualified mechanics can examine your car’s air filter, determining if it needs replacement.
+We can then remove your air filter and install a new one.
+This will allow for improved engine performance and fuel efficiency.

-For new air filters in Hamilton, contact Grimmer Motors today!
+For blocked air filter diagnostics and replacement in Hamilton, contact Grimmer Motors today.